 "Needless to say, you begin an executive search like ours feeling a bit reluctant to lay your company bare to outsiders.
 But your firm soon convinced us that you're not outsiders; you're the friends in need our company desperately needed to secure select talent in our competitive market.
 Thanks to you, we're growing better, not just bigger.
 And it's clear now that your discretion is absolute.
 Thanks for everything." - Atlanta Design-Build Firm

-HMC is the leading construction recruiter and construction executive search firm for construction president placement.
+HMC is the leading executive construction recruiter and construction executive search firm for construction president placement.
 For C-level construction staffing and construction recruitment, HMC is the construction search firm and construction management recruiter to fill any construction executive job, or confidential construction jobs (construction executive jobs, construction management jobs or construction manager jobs) with construction salaries over $200k.
 HMC is also known as a boutique construction recruiting firm (construction search firm, construction recruitment, construction recruiting services, construction executive recruiter, construction recruiters, construction head hunter or construction headhunter) with a 25-year legacy in corporate board member recruitment.